-We generally sell to customers on a purchase order basis rather than pursuant to long-term contracts.
+Although we have long-term contracts with many customers, those contracts generally do not contain volume commitments.
+We generally sell to customers on a purchase order basis.
 Our quick-turn orders are subject to particularly short lead times.
 Consequently, our sales are subject to short-term variability in demand by our customers.
 Customers submitting purchase orders may cancel, reduce, or delay their orders for a variety of reasons.
 The level and timing of orders placed by our customers may vary due to:

-- customer attempts to manage inventory; - changes in customers' manufacturing strategies, such as a decision by a customer to either diversify or consolidate the number of PCB manufacturers or backplane assembly service providers used or to manufacture or assemble its own products internally; - variation in demand for our customers' products; and - · changes in new product introductions.
+- · customer attempts to manage inventory; - changes in customers' manufacturing strategies, such as a decision by a customer to either diversify or consolidate the number of PCB manufacturers or backplane assembly service providers used or to manufacture or assemble its own products internally; - variation in demand for our customers' products; and - · changes in new product introductions.